Procrastination: Read This NOW!!

 which was there immediately before.

-rocrastination is just one strategy we humans use to manage the unmanageable.
+rocrastination represents just one strategy we humans use to manage the unmanageable.
 Without the ability to postpone tasks, we would suffocate under the mass of responsibilities and potentialities we face at every moment of every day.
-Because possibilities, as Nietzsche noted, are gorgeous to contemplate and difficult to give up.
+Responsibilities tend to be ever-growing and possibilities, as Nietzsche noted, are gorgeous to contemplate and difficult to give up.

 Therefore, the first thing to say about procrastination is this: we are all doing it constantly.
 It is actually impossible to not put off most of what you actually could do at any point in time.
 All we can do is try our best to prioritize, not just hustle.
 Think for a moment how hyper-productive we can be at times (cramming for a midterm, cleaning the house for visiting relatives, or completing a huge project to meet a deadline at work) and imagine living that way constantly.
 Some people try to do this.
 And these people are called stress cases.